JujuAdams/Bonk/README.md

 &nbsp;

 Bonk is a 3D collision library.
-It supports boolean "inside" tests between shapes as well as "push out" tests.
+It supports boolean "inside" tests between shapes as well as "push out" tests that return a vector that separates the two shapes.
 Bonk also has functions for raycasting.
-The library contains basic collision mechanics suitable for most types of 3D games - shooters, platforms, RPGs etc.
+The library contains basic collision mechanics suitable for most types of 3D games - shooters, platforms, RPGs etc.  Bonk contains a very basic grid collision system that optimizes the number of shape-shape collision checks that need to be performed.
+This is helpful for situations where you have multiple shapes colliding (which is most situations!).

 Please note that cylinders and capsule are z-aligned and cannot be rotated.
 Additionally, rotated boxes can only be rotated around the z-axis.